MilesBellum/BlockchainExampleWithJava/README.md

 Getting started
 ---------------
-You can clone or download this repo and use it for free.
+You can clone or fork this repo and use it freely.
 If there are build errors, in Android Studio go to `Tools -> Android -> SDK Manager` and install any available updates.
 Then go to `Build -> Clean Project` and finally `Build -> Rebuild Project`.
 Remember, this project runs with AndroidX and new Material Design.
 So you will need getting the last API version and updates (`targetSdkVersion 28`).